27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Cartagena, Spain: LoopInn Hostel

-After visiting Cartagena I can confidently say, it is one of the best places to soak in the Spanish culture.
+After visiting Cartagena I can confidently say it’s one of the best places to soak in Spanish culture.

-This new hostel is just 15 minutes walk to the city center, perfect to go party but also be able to sleep.
-Enjoy their rooftop terrace, or slide from the cafeteria to the common area.
+This newer hostel is a 15-minute walk to the city center — close enough to party, far enough to sleep.
+Enjoy the rooftop terrace, or drift from the cafeteria to the common area.

-Why to visit Cartagena?
-Cheap tapas, nice beaches around, sun almost all year round, happy and welcoming people and one of the best places to experience nightlife with locals.
+Why visit Cartagena?
+Cheap tapas, nice beaches nearby, sun almost all year, warm and welcoming people, and some of the best nightlife with locals you’ll find.

-Note: there are not lot of options to eat around the hostel.
-If you don’t plan to cook you could go to the city center to have dinner or download the free app just-eat and order take away.
+Note: there aren’t many places to eat right around the hostel.
+If you don’t plan to cook, head to the city center for dinner or use the free app just-eat for takeaway.

 Book LoopInn Hostel here